Does Coffee Or Green Tea Break Your Fast?

 There is a growing amount of evidence which suggests that fasting can bring about a host of health benefits, which is partly why it has become so popular.

-We’re not going to go into too much detail about these in this article because we assume you’re already familiar with IF, but you can read more about the benefits of intermittent fasting here.
+We’re not going to go into too much detail about these in this article because we assume you’re already familiar with IF.

 You probably don’t need any introduction to Coffee or Green Tea, but let’s just cover the basics quickly so we can understand why it may be a good thing to consume these drinks while fasting.